 Even though Botox is considered to be the first choice of many, it is not the most profitable aesthetic procedure.
 If you want to successfully grow your practice and increase your profitability, you want to provide your patients with not only Botox treatments but also other complimentary aesthetic procedures such as dermal filler injections.
 The IAPAM provides various aesthetic training for dentists that help dental practices become successful in, not only Botox procedures, but also all other procedures in cosmetic dentistry.

 Business of Medicine Training for Dentists

 The IAPAM’s aesthetic training for dentists also covers the business and marketing aspects of running a profitable and successful practice.
-Dentists have the opportunity to attend the Aesthetic Practice Start-up Workshop, with the following topics included:
+Dentists have the opportunity to attend the Secrets to a Successful Practice Workshop, with the following topics included: